Skip to main content

 Recurrent ovarian cancer is cancer that has come back after it has been treated.
 The cancer may come back in the ovary or as metastatic tumors in other parts of the body.
 Tests will be done to help determine where the cancer has returned in the body, if it has spread, and how far.
 The type of treatment that your child will have for recurrent ovarian cancer will depend on how far it has spread.

-To learn more, see Recurrent Cancer: When Cancer Comes Back.
+Learn about Recurrent Cancer: When Cancer Comes Back.

 Who treats children with ovarian cancer?

 A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment for childhood ovarian cancer.
-The pediatric oncologist works with other health care providers who are experts in treating children with cancer and who specialize in other areas of medicine.
+The pediatric oncologist works with other health care providers who are experts in treating children with cancer and who specialize in certain areas of medicine.
 Other specialists may include:

 • pediatrician